jha14/HPA_cell_line/README.md

 # HPA cell line section
 Scripts for reproducing the results presented in the manuscript "Is cell line a good model for human cancer?"

-Codes can be run from the main R script file.
+Codes can be run starting from the main R script file.

 Data to reproduce the results in the manuscript can be found here: